AionSystem/SOVEREIGN-TRACE-PROTOCOL/AUDITOR-VETTING-PROCESS.md

 Applications are reviewed Monday and Tuesday only.
 Not every application proceeds to Stage 2.

+**If the Architect is unavailable** due to illness, travel, or other circumstances, applications will be reviewed on the next available Monday or Tuesday following the Architect's return.
+Applicants will be notified of any extended delay.

 ---

 ### Stage 2 — Skills Assessment